Bronze Square Labyrinth

 Presenting a Square-Style Labyrinth

-proportions close to Phi
+with proportions close to Phi

 - or the Golden Section -